Notes on the octonions: Octonions and complex linear algebra

 and so

 This proves~\eqref{eq:3phi4psi}.
-The subspaces determined by the above conditions are pairwise orthogonal and have dimensions $14$ in case~(a), $27$ in case~(b), and $7$ in case~(c).
+The subspaces determined by the above conditions are pairwise orthogonal and have dimensions $14$ in case~\itref{Pf_form8G2a}, $27$ in case~\itref{Pf_form8G2b}, and $7$ in case~\itref{Pf_form8G2c}.
 Thus, for dimensional reasons, their direct sum is $\Lambda^3_{48}W^*$.